 To obtain representative soft assignment \( {P_i} \), the initialization of cluster centers \( {E_i} \) is generated by orthonormal initialization \citep{20}.

-\subsubsection{Attention-Guided Feature fusion Mechanism for Classification}
+\subsubsection{Attention-Guided Feature Fusion Mechanism for Classification}

-For embedding at the graph level \( {F}_i \) of each channel obtained by flattening \( {Z}^{G}_i \) (\( i = 1, 2, 3 \)), we ignite an attention-guided feature fusion mechanism to emphasize discriminative features while suppressing redundant information.
+For embedding at the graph level \( {F}_i \) of each channel \textit{i} obtained by flattening \( {Z}^{G}_i \) (\( i = 1, 2, 3 \)), we propose an attention-guided feature fusion mechanism to adaptively determine the weights of various channels depending on the disorder, dataset and the individual variability, thereby emphasizing discriminative features while suppressing redundant information.
 The formula can be described as:

-where \(\sigma(\cdot)\) denotes sigmoid function, and \(\odot\) is element-wise multiplication, \( {q}^{T}_i \) and \( {W}_i \) are learnable model parameters.
+where \(\sigma(\cdot)\) denotes sigmoid function, \(\odot\) is element-wise multiplication, and \( {q}^{T}_i \), \( {W}_i \) are learnable model parameters.
 Subsequently, a three-layer multi-layer perceptron (MLP) is employed using \( \widetilde{F}\) as input for the prediction head.
 Finally, the cross-entropy loss function is used as the loss function.